Yu-Group/covid19-severity-prediction/readme.md

 # 4 - results

-## correlations between some county-level features
+## looking at some county-level statistics

 Many of the county-level features we have collected are correlated with the total number of deaths recorded so far at each county (and with each other):
 ![](results/correlations_heatmap.png)